Your No-Nonsense Guide to NCL Drink Packages

 Frozen drinks are included in both main NCL drink packages

-If you’re booked with the Unlimited Open Bar or Hawaii Beverage Package, you can order frozen cocktails—they’re covered as long as they fall within the per-drink price limit.
+If you’re sailing with the Unlimited Open Bar or Hawaii Beverage Package, you can order frozen cocktails—they’re included as long as each drink falls within the $15 per-drink limit.

 If your second guest is a minor, they’ll receive the soda package instead

-When traveling with a minor under the More at Sea offer, the second guest won’t get the Unlimited Open Bar Package.
-Instead, they’re automatically given the soda package.
+When traveling with a minor under the Free at Sea program, the second guest won’t receive the Unlimited Open Bar Package.
+Instead, they’ll automatically get the Soda Package.
 You can still order two drinks at a time with your package—including non-alcoholic frozen drinks—and share them with others in your group.

 Before you set sail, here are some related articles you don’t want to miss: